Free WiFi is convenient, but great for privacy and security

 Being able to get online anywhere and everywhere is very convenient.
 You can work from just about anywhere or watch a show or play a game online.
 The internet and free WiFi is one of the great things about technology today, but that convenience can come at a cost.

 Public wifi lets you get online, but at best you’re being tracked for marketing and at worst at risk of being hacked or your data stolen.
-Take our advice and use a VPN whenever you connect to strange WiFi, or push your workplace to sign up for SKY WORK’s free MDM to get all the benefits of a VPN with secure mobile productivity tools for your work as well.
+Take our advice and use a VPN whenever you connect to WiFi away from home or work.